The International Conference on Ethnomedicine

-Scholarships are available for students
+Scholarships are available for students from the NIH

 Women and Minorities are encouraged to apply